znes/angus-scenarios/README.md

 your needs.
 All datapackages are build in parallel.
 If you want to build single datapackages you can use the `build.py` function.

+The packages will be build with the multiprocessing package.
+Make sure that all files exis in the raw data path, for example by running the building process for only one file without multiprocessing.
+Sometimes errors occure in combination with downloading and unzipping multiple file with multiprocessing.

 ## Compute